 Sail along the Rhine aboard the exclusively chartered MS Serenade 1 to visit some of Europe’s oldest towns and cities, each with delightful haphazard alleys to explore.
 Starting and finishing in Cologne, we take in Bonn, the former capital of the Federal Republic of Germany, and the former Roman capital of Mainz.
 The Romans founded many of the destinations on this cruise, leaving fortresses and amphitheatres for us to enjoy, as well as initiating the growth of vineyards which decorate the valleys through which we sail.
 In addition to included city tours, you may like to visit Beethoven’s House Museum and Siegfried’s Mechanical Music Museum.

-Titan’s VIP door-to-door travel service collects you from home for your journey to the Grand Hotel, Folkestone (or similar stop), where you will be greeted by Titan staff and meet your fellow travellers.
+Titan’s VIP door-to-door travel service collects you from home for your journey to the Ramada Dover (or similar stop), where you will be greeted by Titan staff and meet your fellow travellers.
 Board your coaches for the journey by Eurotunnel or ferry to Calais and onward to Cologne.
 Upon arrival, embark MS Serenade 1 (4T), where light refreshments will be available before a welcome cocktail and Captain’s gala dinner this evening.

 Day 2 - Bonn - Alken

 Wake this morning in Bonn and choose to take an optional walking tour of the old city, or explore independently.
 A tumultuous history led to the city’s fortification in 1244 and then in 1949 it became the capital of West Germany, for the 41 years of the Cold War - just two events that have created an intriguing city over the last two millennia.
 The optional tour includes entrance to Beethoven’s House, the birthplace of Bonn’s most famous son.
 It holds many exhibits of his life and work including scores and musical instruments.
 We depart Bonn this afternoon and sail to Alken, where we moor overnight.